 If you or your child has been diagnosed with moyamoya disease, you'll most likely be referred to a doctor who specializes in brain conditions, known as a neurologist.

 - Write down any symptoms you or your child has experienced.
 Include any that may seem unrelated to the reason you scheduled the appointment.

-- Make a list of all medications.
-Include vitamins and supplements you or your child is taking, including dosages.
-Write down the reasons any were discontinued, whether because of side effects or lack of effectiveness.
+- Make a list of all medicines.
+Include vitamins and supplements you or your child is taking, along with the dosages.
+Write down the reasons any medicines were discontinued, whether because of side effects or lack of effectiveness.